vivek-pr/AirBridge/docs/deploy/helm-edge-worker.md

 Install the AirBridge edge worker on a customer Kubernetes cluster using the provided Helm chart.

 ## Prerequisites
-- Kubernetes cluster with network access to the control plane
+- Kubernetes cluster with outbound HTTPS access to the control-plane API (port 443).
+Workers may sit behind NAT or egress-only firewalls.
+- No inbound firewall rules are required; the worker initiates all connections.
 - Secret containing a control plane token
 - Helm 3 installed